top of page

 (Value Added Tax Reduction)

 A Bill to reduce the standard rate of Value Added Tax from 23% to 12%, to address the economic hardship inflicted by high taxation policies of the 33rd Government, despite significant tax gains from multinational corporations such as Apple.
 The increase in VAT, including a 2% rise, has contributed to widespread closures of small and medium businesses, severely impacting retail and leaving city centres deserted.
 This Act establishes a flat 12% VAT rate on all goods and services to lower the cost of living, boost consumer spending, and support economic recovery.
 For a family with a net income of €100,000, this reduction could save approximately €5,500 annually, enhancing disposable income.
-This Act shall come into operation on a date appointed by the Minister and may be cited as the Value Added Tax Reduction Act 2025.
+This Act shall come into operation on a date appointed by the Minister and may be cited as the Value Added Tax Reduction Act.

 CONSTITUTION OF IRELAND

-" In the Name of the Most Holy Trinity, from Whom is all authority and to Whom, as our final end, all actions both of men and States must be referred,
+"In the Name of the Most Holy Trinity, from Whom is all authority and to Whom, as our final end, all actions both of men and State must be referred, We, the people of Éire,

-Humbly acknowledging all our obligations to our Divine Lord, Jesus Christ, Who sustained our fathers through centuries of trial."
+Humbly acknowledging all our obligations to our Divine Lord, Jesus Christ, Who sustained our fathers through centuries of trial".

 Whereas 84% of Ireland’s population adheres to Christian values, and non-Christian influences have entered governance against public will, TAIMID seeks to restore the core principles of our 1919 Free State.